-One of the most visible of recent international efforts to curb international tax evasion has been led by the OECD, a coalition of 30 nations, including the United States, committed to democratic governments and market economies.
+One of the most visible of recent international efforts to curb international tax evasion has been led by the Organization for Economic Cooperation and Development (OECD), a coalition of 30 nations, including the United States, committed to democratic governments and market economies.
 In 1996, in part at the urging of the United States, the OECD formed a working group called the Forum on Harmful Tax Competition to curb "harmful preferential tax regimes" and "harmful tax practices" that hurt efforts by individual countries to enforce their tax laws.

 In 1998, the OECD issued a report which, among other matters, criticized tax havens that failed to cooperate with international tax enforcement efforts by refusing to provide requested information.
 In 2000, the OECD published a second report focused in particular on how bank secrecy laws in many tax havens impeded their cooperation with international tax information requests.
-The report stated that all OECD countries should "permit tax authorities to have access to bank information, directly or indirectly, for all tax purposes so that tax authorities can fully discharge their revenue raising responsibilities and engage in effective exchange of information."
+The report stated that all OECD countries should "permit tax authorities to have access to bank information, directly or indirectly, for all tax purposes so that tax authorities can fully